Biomedical Informatics and Data Science (NLM)

 b. also due are faculty requests for new membership in the NLM training faculty in order to sponsor a candidate (See required content in Faculty Eligibility.).
 Faculty can be provisionally approved, but are only added to the NLM training faculty if their candidate is awarded a fellowship.
 All faculty must be tenure track or tenured.

-Friday, Oct.
-18, before 11:59 pm: Applications, mentor recommendations, and all required materials are due, including letters of recommendation and transcripts from all prior degrees and current PhD studies (See Application section below.).
+TBD, before 11:59 pm: Applications, mentor recommendations, and all required materials are due, including letters of recommendation and transcripts from all prior degrees and current PhD studies (See Application section below.).

 Please pay particular attention to the research areas of biomedical informatics and data science that NLM supports (See Purpose of the NLM below.), and to the required curriculum for both PhD students and postdocs (See NLM Curriculum Plan below.).